-Dry in place or remove (Your hardwood flooring is not restorable or it is more cost-effective to remove it then dry it in place.)
+Dry in place or remove (Your hardwood flooring isn’t restorable or it is more cost-effective to remove it then dry it in place.)

-Dry in place or remove (Your sub-floor is not restorable or it is more cost-effective to remove it then dry it in position.)
+Dry in place or remove (Your sub-floor isn’t restorable or it is more cost-effective to remove it then dry it in position.)

-Depending on the type of baseboard, removal may be necessary to help dry the structure, addressing moisture trapped between the baseboard and the wall.
+Depending on the type of baseboard, removal may be necessary to help dry the construction, addressing moisture trapped between the baseboard and the wall.

-Holes allow trapped, moist air to escape quickly, preventing further damage to sheet rock and framing and preventing potential microbial growth.
+Holes allow trapped, moist air to escape quickly, preventing additional damage to sheet rock and framing and preventing potential microbial growth.

 Due to the origin of water, the length of the water vulnerability or visible damage, the sheet rock may be unsalvageable.
-Removal may simply be cheaper than drying it.
+Removal may simply be more cost-effective than drying it.

-Dry in place or remove (Your insulation is not restorable or it is more cost-effective to remove it then dry it in place.)
+Dry in place or remove (Your insulation isn’t restorable or it is more cost-effective to remove it then dry it in place.)